Continua Health Alliance: Devices and services

 Continua Health Alliance version 1 design guidelines are based on proven connectivity technical standards and include Bluetooth for wireless and USB for wired device connection.
 The group released the guidelines to the public in June 2009.

-The group is establishing a product certification program using its recognizable logo, the Continua Certified Logo program, signifying that the product is interoperable with other Continua-certified products.
+The group is establishing a product certification program using the Continua Certified Logo, indicating that it is compliant with other Continua-certified products.
 Products made under Continua Health Alliance guidelines will provide consumers with increased assurance of interoperability between devices, enabling them to more easily share information with caregivers and service providers.

 Through collaborations with government agencies and other regulatory bodies, Continua works to provide guidelines for the effective management of diverse products and services from a global network of vendors.
 Continua Health Alliance products make use of the ISO/IEEE 11073 Personal Health Data (PHD) Standards.

 Continua design guidelines are not available to the public without signing a Non-disclosure agreement.
-Continua's guidelines help technology developers build end-to-end, plug-and-play systems more efficiently and cost effectively.
+Continua's guidelines are designed to provide a framework for developing interoperability between devices and services.